2026 Fan Tai Sui: 5 Home Mistakes to Avoid in the Fire Horse Year

 • choose one or two practical corrections, not ten symbolic ones

-That is enough to change how the year feels in daily life.
+That's enough to shift how the year feels in daily life.

-A lot of fan tai sui writing is built to trigger urgency.
-That may attract clicks, but it is not always useful.
-Good yearly guidance should help you decide what is worth acting on now, what can be left alone, and what needs layout-specific checking.
+A lot of fan tai sui writing is designed to trigger urgency.
+It gets clicks, sure — but it doesn't always help you make good decisions.
+Good yearly guidance should help you figure out what's worth acting on now, what can wait, and what needs a closer look at your specific layout.

-If a piece of advice sounds dramatic but does not tell you where in the home to look, how to prioritize, or what to do first, it is probably incomplete.
+If a piece of advice sounds dramatic but doesn't tell you where in the home to look, how to prioritize, or what to do first... it's probably incomplete.

-When to use the zodiac page, and when to use the floor-plan tool
+When to use the zodiac page vs. the floor-plan tool

-Use the zodiac page when you want to answer:
+Use the Chinese zodiac page when you want to answer:

 • Is my sign commonly listed for fan tai sui in 2026?